carlosdobler/global_remo_bootstrap/reports/comparisons.md

 The maps above indicate that RegCM and REMO contribute in different ways to the full ensemble.
 Their different contribution is most evident in Figure 3.
-Overall, RegCM tends to run “cooler” (more days above threshold) over northern Africa than REMO.
+Overall, RegCM tends to run “cooler” (less days above threshold) over northern Africa than REMO.

 In the next set of maps I compare some of the previous maps with two